• Skip to primary navigation

 short curry goat pin1

 If you are looking for a hearty stew then you have got to try this Jamaican curry goat.
-I'm talking about succulent pieces of boneless goat meat that is seasoned and simmered until a rich gravy is formed.
+I'm talking about succulent pieces of boneless goat meat, seasoned and simmered until a rich gravy is formed.

 curry goat in scotch bonnet and green garnish